 JMIR Bioinformatics and Biotechnology

-Bioinformatics data analyses, methods, devices, web-based platforms and open software tools for big data analytics, understanding biological/medical data, and information retrieval in biology and medicine.
+Methods, web-based platforms, open data and open software tools for big data analytics, machine learning-based predictive models using genomic and imaging data, and information retrieval in biology and medicine.

 Preprints Open for Peer-Review